CEGISrepository/Report_Generator/README.md

 C:\Users\cegis>newenv\Scripts\activate
 (newenv) C:\Users\cegis>pip install flask==2.2.2 werkzeug==2.2.3 pandas numpy matplotlib scipy requests google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client twilio xhtml2pdf pdfkit
 ```
+After installing the packages, we need to configure this virtual environment on our IDE.
+- For Pycharm, click at the top left corner of the screen at the settings icon.
+- Now navigate to Project: main.py tab and click on Python Interpreter.
+- Click on Add Interpreter -> Add Local Interpreter
+- Select Existing in front of Environment.
+- Now browse to your new environment file folder, usually in the same directory where your command was run on command prompt.
+- Inside the <new environment folder>, click on Scripts and locate to python.exe and select it.
+- Your virtual environment is configured.

 Obtain the credentials file(it is not available on github repository due to security concerns) and place it in the same directory as main.py.

 At the end, replace the twilio credentials in main.py with your credentials: